A convolutional-neural-network estimator of CMB constraints on dark matter energy injection: Introduction

 In this work, following the spirit of deriving CMB constraints in a \textit{model-independent} way discussed above, we use the perturbations on the evolution of the ionization fraction $dx_e^{\rm DM}/dz$ and gas temperature $dT_g^{\rm DM}/dz$, rather than $p_{\rm ann}$ or the energy spectra, to characterize the effects of DM-induced energy injection as they are more physically intuitive and general for any sort of energy injection.
 In other words, we manage to build a likelihood map upon these quantities, with the aim to provide a \textit{single} tool of inferring the CMB constraints on generic models with \textit{multiple} annihilation channels and \textit{arbitrary} branching ratios.
 That is, the tool can predict the value of likelihood regardless of details of DM models once the values of $dx_e^{\rm DM}/dz$ and $dT_g^{\rm DM}/dz$ are provided.

 Given the complexity of different final states and branching fractions, it is not practical to manually construct an enormous interpolation table to cope with a large parameter space.
 We therefore resort to the power of Convolutional Neural Network~(CNN), to provide an very efficient way of placing constraints on DM models of \textit{multiple} annihilation channels with \textit{arbitrary} branching ratios.
 As we have known, artificial intelligence~(AI) has been ubiquitous with numerous applications and has resulted in far-reaching influences in our daily lives.
 Due to the availability of a tremendous amount of digital data, deep learning is a booming branch in AI, which has developed a large variety of neural networks and algorithms.
 Out of many types of deep neural works, CNN is renowned for the capabilities of discovering patterns, shapes and correlations among input and output parameters~(especially powerful when the dimension of input parameters is large), and is employed here in light of the sequential nature of the input parameters, $dx_e^{\rm DM}/dz$ and $dT_g^{\rm DM}/dz$.
 For a pedagogical introduction on CNN, see, \textit{e.g.}, Refs.~\cite{2015arXiv151108458O, 8308186}.
+Furthermore, there have been quite a few applications of machine learning in cosmology and astronomy; see, \textit{e.g.}, Refs~\cite{Ball:2009wd,Ntampaka:2019udw, Carleo:2019ptp} for reviews.
+Deep neural networks have recently been utilized in the CMB physics such as lensing reconstruction~\cite{Caldeira:2018ojb}, foreground modeling~\cite{Puglisi:2020deh, Farsian:2020adf, Petroff:2020fbf, Krachmalnicoff:2020rln} as well as data analysis~\cite{Krachmalnicoff2019, Sadr:2020rje}.
+A complete list of works that leverage machine learning to cosmology can be found at the website\footnote{\url{https://github.com/georgestein/ml-in-cosmology}}.